Chapter 626A — Privacy of Communications Act

 Civil Remedies

-Anyone whose wire, electronic, or oral communication is intercepted, disclosed, or intentionally used in violation of …
+A person whose wire, oral, or electronic communication is intercepted, disclosed, or intentionally used in violation of …

 626A.14